sbtron/glTF/specification/2.0/README.md

 }
 ```

-See [Appendix A](#appendix-a-glb-file-format-specification) for details on GLB File Format.
+See [GLB File Format Specification](#glb-file-format-specification) for details on GLB File Format.

 ### Accessors